Keeping Connected for RV Remote Work

 So, you've built a redundant mobile internet arsenal to meet your specific travel style and mobile work needs.
 You've done your research and planned around reported signal coverage and strength.
 You've left yourself plenty of time to set-up and test your connectivity after moving to a new location.

 That's right, your connection has given out in the middle of your work day.
 Maybe you've lost power and your hotspot has shut off.
 Maybe the network you are on has crashed.
-Maybe a giant rig being driven by big-foot has pulled up next door, blocking your signal enhancers.
+Maybe a giant rig has pulled up next door, blocking your signal enhancers.

 → Have your back-up option accessible and ready to pop-in!